piepieonline/ShipbreakerShipbuilder/README.md

 ## Expected Unity Exceptions
 There are a bunch of exceptions that I haven't managed to clean up yet, but will not impact the process, as follows:
 * "Broken text PPtr.
-GUID 000..." - Appears when something is referring directly to in-game content that needs to be cached.
+GUID 000...": Appears when something is referring directly to in-game content that needs to be properly referenced or cloned.
-* "Could not extract GUID in text file" - As above
+* "Could not extract GUID in text file": As above
+* "Burst error BC1054: Unable to resolve type": Unknown, harmless
+* "System.Reflection.ReflectionTypeLoadException" followed by "System.NullReferenceException": Unknown, harmless
+* "Could not Move to directory Library/com.unity.addressables/aa/Windows, directory arlready exists.": Unknown, harmless
+* "Cannot instantiate objects with a parent which is persistent.
+New object will be created without a parent.": Due to the way I am caching game assets, harmless